Nature-Hungry/wildsingapore-jekyll/_contributors/ong-jun-ze.md

 excerpt: Jun Ze is a software engineering student in the Singapore Institute of Technology.
 He is behind most of this website's development.
 ---

-Jun Ze is a software engineering student in the Singapore Institue of Technology.
-Without Jun Ze, this website would not even be possible at all.
+Jun Ze is a undergraduate student in Singapore Institue of Technology pursuing a Bachelor of Engineering with Honours in Information and Communications Technology majoring in Software Engineering.
+He is the main developer for this project.

-Jun Ze spent the last five years birdwatching around Asia, being very familiar with the avifauna of Singapore, Malaysia, and Taiwan.
-You might see him wandering the Central Catchment Nature Reserve, where he spends many weekends birdwatching with Jayden and friends.